SteveBarnett/Remixing/_thinking/the-innovation-delusion.md

 - One of the biggest barriers to creating healthy maintenance and care practices at home is that we've been encouraged to adopt unhealthy ideals of efficiency, optimisation, and, ultimately, perfection in our private lives.
 - One of [Ruth Schwartz] Cowan's core findings [in More Work for Mother] was that supposed labour-saving technologies for the home – like washing machines and vacuums – ironically created more work for mother because cleanliness standards rose with the ability to keep things cleaner.
 - In lots of cases, we don't to get fancy; we can just start with the basics.
-- We can always improve things, but we have to begin by embracing our actualy lived reality, including much of its inherent crappines.
+- We can always improve things, but we have to begin by embracing our actual lived reality, including much of its inherent crappines.
 Anything else is a recipe for stress and insanity.
-- ... getting better a t maintenance and care must begin by facing up to our propensity to put them off.
+- ... getting better at maintenance and care must begin by facing up to our propensity to put them off.
 - Redesign your plans; ask if they are realistic; make them simpler.
 - Many improvements to maintenance and repair can only be achieved collectively.
 Federal law and policy will be helpful, and in some cases necessary, but most of these refinements need to be addressed at the state and local level, specifically the latter.